RAE-NWM: Navigation World Model in Dense Visual Representation Space: Experiments

 \subsection{Ablation Study}

-To study the impact of each component, we design a two-tiered evaluation.
-Iteratively generating sequences over a 16-second horizon provides a rigorous stress test for generative capabilities and long-term spatial stability.
-For the dynamics conditioning module, we additionally evaluate the downstream planning task to evaluate precise action controllability.
+To study the impact of each component, we evaluate both long-horizon rollout quality and downstream planning accuracy.
+Sequential generation over a 16-second horizon serves as a stress test for temporal stability, while the planning task further measures action controllability.